Menschen von oben fotografiert, die an einem Tisch sitzen.

 Author Stephen Lorenzen

-Stephen Lorenzen is a managing consultant and has been working in the energy industry for almost five years.
-He sees himself as a pragmatic and interdisciplinary all-round consultant with several years of professional experience in innovation management, requirements engineering and classic as well as agile project management.
+Stephen Lorenzen is a managing consultant and has been working in the energy industry for almost six years.
+He sees himself as a pragmatic and interdisciplinary all-round consultant with several years of professional experience in the areas of innovation management, requirements engineering, and classic and agile project management.

 Save this page.
 Remove this page.